mikhail-nikolskiy/opencv-wiki/Coding_Style_Guide.md

 The OpenCV Coding Style Guide
 =============================

 The document is a short guide on code style, used in OpenCV.
-The core libraries (`core`, `imgproc`, etc) are written in C++, so the document concerns only the C++ code style.
+The modules (`core`, `imgproc`, etc) are written in C++, so the document concerns only the C++ code style.

 General Comments about Writing OpenCV code
 ------------------------------------------